hoangduytran/blender-manual/manual/addons/interface/amaranth.rst

 Display a list of missing images (that is, images that can't be found) Under a collapsible list.

-Display the image name and its path, if the image is coming from a linked .blend, display the path to it.
+Display the image name and its path, if the image is coming from a linked blend-file, display the path to it.

-Clicking on the .blend library path (Blender icon) will open the file in a new Blender instance.
+Clicking on the blend-file's library path (Blender icon) will open the file in a new Blender instance.

 Usage: Find it in the Scene Debug panel, under Scene Properties.